weiezhang/weiezhang.github.io/_pages/about.md

 ---

 ## News
+* Congratulations to Mong Yuan Sim for his paper being accepted by the ACL 2026.
 * Call for papers: [The Second Workshop on Evaluation for Multimodal Generation @ SIGIR'26](https://evalmg.github.io/).
 * Awarded 2025 Executive Dean's Staff Awards for Mid-Career Research Excellence.
 * A collaboration work has been accepted by AAAI 2026.
 Congratulations to Hui Zhang.